OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-09.md

 ## Mark 9:1

-And Jesus was saying to them,
-“Truly I say to you, there are some of those standing here who will not taste death
-until they see the kingdom of God after it has come with power.”
+And Jesus said to them, “Truly I tell you, there are some standing here who will not experience death before they see the kingdom of God arriving with power.”

 ---

 ## Mark 9:2

-And six days later, Jesus _took with Him_ Peter, James, and John,
-and _brought them up_ on a high mountain by themselves.
+Six days later, Jesus took Peter, James, and John with him and led them up a high mountain by themselves.
+There he was transformed before them.
-And He was transfigured before them;

 ## Mark 9:3

-and His garments became radiant and exceedingly white,
-as no launderer on earth can whiten them.
+His clothing became radiant, exceedingly white, beyond what any launderer on earth could achieve.

 ## Mark 9:4

-And Elijah appeared to them along with Moses; and they were talking with Jesus.
+Elijah and Moses appeared before them, conversing with Jesus.

 ## Mark 9:5

-Peter responded and _said to Jesus_,
-“Rabbi, it is good that we are here; let’s make three tabernacles—one for You, one for Moses, and one for Elijah.”
+Peter spoke to Jesus, “Rabbi, it is good for us to be here.
+Let us construct three shelters: one for you, one for Moses, and one for Elijah.”

 ## Mark 9:6

-For he did not know how to respond; for they became terrified.
+He did not know what to say, for they were terrified.

 ## Mark 9:7

-Then a cloud formed, overshadowing them, and a voice came out of the cloud:
-“This is My beloved Son; listen to Him!”
+A cloud formed, overshadowing them, and a voice came from the cloud: “This is my beloved Son; listen to him!”

 ## Mark 9:8

-And suddenly they looked around and saw no one with them anymore, except Jesus alone.
+Suddenly, when they looked around, they saw no one with them anymore, except Jesus alone.

 ---

 ## Mark 9:9

-As they were coming down from the mountain,
-He gave them orders not to relate to anyone what they had seen,
-until the Son of Man rose from the dead.
+As they were descending the mountain, Jesus instructed them not to tell anyone what they had witnessed until the Son of Man had risen from the dead.

 ## Mark 9:10

-They seized upon that statement, discussing with one another what rising from the dead meant.
+They kept this matter to themselves, discussing what “rising from the dead” might mean.

 ## Mark 9:11

-And they asked Him, saying,
-“Why is it that the scribes say that Elijah must come first?”
+They questioned him, “Why do the scribes say that Elijah must come first?”

 ## Mark 9:12

-And He said to them,
-“Elijah does come first and restores all things.
-And yet how is it written of the Son of Man that He will suffer many things and be treated with contempt?
+Jesus replied, “Indeed, Elijah does come first and restores all things.
+Yet why is it written that the Son of Man must suffer greatly and be rejected?

 ## Mark 9:13

-But I say to you that Elijah has indeed come,
-and they did to him whatever they wanted, just as it is written of him.”
+But I tell you, Elijah has already come, and they did to him whatever they pleased, as it is written about him.”

 ---

 ## Mark 9:14

-When they came back to the disciples, they saw a large crowd around them,
-and scribes arguing with them.
+When they returned to the other disciples, they saw a large crowd surrounding them, with scribes arguing with them.

 ## Mark 9:15

-And immediately, when the entire crowd saw Him, they were amazed and began running up to greet Him.
+As soon as the crowd saw Jesus, they were filled with wonder and ran to greet him.

 ## Mark 9:16

-And He asked them, “What are you disputing with them?”
+He asked them, “What are you arguing with them about?”

 ## Mark 9:17

-And one person from the crowd answered Him,
-“Teacher, I brought You my son, because he has a spirit that makes him unable to speak;
+One man from the crowd answered, “Teacher, I brought you my son, who is possessed by a spirit that renders him mute.

 ## Mark 9:18

-and whenever it seizes him, it slams him to the ground, and he foams at the mouth, grinds his teeth, and becomes stiff.
-And I told Your disciples to cast it out, but they could not do it.”
+Whenever it seizes him, it throws him to the ground.
+He foams at the mouth, grinds his teeth, and becomes rigid.
+I asked your disciples to drive out the spirit, but they could not.”

 ## Mark 9:19

-And He _answered them and said_,
-“You unbelieving generation, how long shall I be with you?
-How long shall I put up with you?
-Bring him to Me!”
+Jesus responded, “O unbelieving generation, how long shall I remain with you?
+How long shall I endure you?
+Bring the boy to me.”

 ## Mark 9:20

-And they brought the boy to Him.
-When he saw Him, the spirit immediately threw him into a convulsion,
-and falling to the ground, he began rolling around and foaming at the mouth.
+They brought the boy to Jesus.
+When the spirit saw him, it immediately threw the boy into convulsions.
+He fell to the ground, rolling and foaming at the mouth.

 ## Mark 9:21

-And He asked his father, “How long has this been happening to him?”
+Jesus asked the boy’s father, “How long has he been like this?”
+He replied, “From childhood.
-And he said, “From childhood.

 ## Mark 9:22

-It has often thrown him both into the fire and into the water, to kill him.
-But if You can do anything, take pity on us and help us!”
+It has often thrown him into fire or water to destroy him.
+But if you can do anything, have compassion on us and help us.”

 ## Mark 9:23

-But Jesus said to him,
-“‘If You can?’
-All things are possible for the one who believes.”
+Jesus said to him, “‘If you can’?
+Everything is possible for one who believes.”

 ## Mark 9:24

-Immediately the boy’s father cried out and said,
-“I do believe; help my unbelief!”
+Immediately, the boy’s father cried out, “I do believe; help my unbelief!”

 ## Mark 9:25

-When Jesus saw that a crowd was rapidly gathering, He rebuked the unclean spirit, saying to it,
-“You mute and deaf spirit, I command you, come out of him and do not enter him again.”
+When Jesus saw a crowd rapidly gathering, he rebuked the impure spirit, saying, “You mute and deaf spirit, I command you, come out of him and never enter him again.”

 ## Mark 9:26

-And after crying out and throwing him into terrible convulsions, it came out;
-and the boy became so much like a corpse that most of them said, “He is dead!”
+The spirit shrieked, convulsed him violently, and departed.
+The boy appeared so much like a corpse that many said, “He is dead.”

 ## Mark 9:27

-But Jesus took him by the hand and raised him, and he got up.
+But Jesus took him by the hand, raised him, and he stood up.

 ## Mark 9:28

-When He came into the house, His disciples began asking Him privately,
-“Why is it that we could not cast it out?”
+After Jesus had gone indoors, his disciples asked him privately, “Why couldn’t we drive it out?”

 ## Mark 9:29

-And He said to them,
-“This kind cannot come out by anything except prayer.”
+He replied, “This kind can come out only by prayer.”

 ---

 ## Mark 9:30

-And from there they went out and began to go through Galilee,
-and He did not want anyone to know about it.
+They departed from there and passed through Galilee, and Jesus did not want anyone to know.

 ## Mark 9:31

-For He was teaching His disciples and telling them,
-“The Son of Man is to be handed over to men, and they will kill Him;
+For he was instructing his disciples, saying, “The Son of Man is to be delivered into the hands of men.
+They will kill him, and after three days he will rise.”
-and when He has been killed, He will rise three days later.”

 ## Mark 9:32

-But they did not understand this statement, and they were afraid to ask Him.
+But they did not comprehend this statement and were afraid to ask him.

 ---

 ## Mark 9:33

-And they came to Capernaum; and when He was in the house, He began to question them,
-“What were you discussing on the way?”
+They arrived at Capernaum.
+When he was in the house, he asked them, “What were you discussing on the way?”

 ## Mark 9:34

-But they kept silent, for on the way they had discussed with one another which of them was the greatest.
+But they remained silent, for on the way they had argued about who was the greatest.

 ## Mark 9:35

-And sitting down, He called the twelve and _said to them_,
-“If anyone wants to be first, he shall be last of all and servant of all.”
+Sitting down, Jesus called the Twelve and said, “If anyone desires to be first, he must be the last of all and the servant of all.”

 ## Mark 9:36

-And He took a child and placed him among them, and taking him in His arms, He said to them,
+He took a child, placed him among them, and taking him in his arms, he said to them,

 ## Mark 9:37

-“Whoever receives one child like this in My name receives Me;
-and whoever receives Me does not receive Me, but Him who sent Me.”
+“Whoever welcomes one of these little children in my name welcomes me; and whoever welcomes me does not welcome me but the one who sent me.”

 ---

 ## Mark 9:38

-John said to Him,
-“Teacher, we saw someone casting out demons in Your name, and we tried to prevent him because he was not following us.”
+John said to him, “Teacher, we saw someone casting out demons in your name, and we tried to stop him because he was not following us.”

 ## Mark 9:39

-But Jesus said,
-“Do not hinder him, for there is no one who will perform a miracle in My name,
-and be able soon afterward to speak evil of Me.
+But Jesus said, “Do not stop him, for no one who does a miracle in my name can soon afterwards speak evil of me.

 ## Mark 9:40

-For the one who is not against us is for us.
+For whoever is not against us is for us.

 ## Mark 9:41

-For whoever gives you a cup of water to drink in My name, because you belong to Christ,
+Truly I tell you, anyone who gives you a cup of water in my name because you belong to Christ will certainly not lose their reward.
-truly I say to you, he shall by no means lose his reward.

 ---

 ## Mark 9:42

-“Whoever causes one of these little ones who believe to stumble,
-it would be better for him if a heavy millstone were hung around his neck,
-and he had been thrown into the sea.
+“If anyone causes one of these little ones who believe in me to stumble, it would be better for them if a large millstone were hung around their neck and they were thrown into the sea.

 ## Mark 9:43

-And if your hand causes you to sin, cut it off;
-it is better for you to enter life maimed, than having two hands, to go into hell, into the unquenchable fire,
+If your hand causes you to stumble, cut it off.
+It is better for you to enter life maimed than with two hands to go into hell, where the fire never goes out.

 ## Mark 9:44